Differences between LIN, CAN and FlexRay Protocols

 Today’s automobiles are not just about engines and wheels, it is much more.
-The factor that defines these automobiles are the electronic functionality with advanced technologies and safety features embedded to it.
+The factor that defines these automobiles is the electronic functionality with advanced technologies and safety features embedded in them.
 These electronic functions are controlled by Engine Control Units (ECUs), Transmission Control Units (TCUs), and Body Controlled Module (BCM).
 These control units need to be interconnected and they must communicate with each other.
-To establish this communication, there are several protocols, out of which the Local Interconnect Network (LIN), Controller Area Network (CAN) and FlexRay are predominantly used.
-Each of these protocols are used for different applications depending upon their behavior and characteristics.
+To establish this communication, there are several protocols, out of which the Local Interconnect Network (LIN), Controller Area Network (CAN), and FlexRay are predominantly used.
+Each of these protocols is used for different applications depending upon their behavior and characteristics.

 Now, let us look at the brief introduction of these protocols.

-LIN Protocol: LIN stands for Local Interconnect Network; it is a serial communication and low-cost protocol for various low speed and non-critical electronic applications in an automobile.
-It is a master-slave type of communication based on polling strategy (like UART) and it is half-duplex or one way communication at a given time.
-There are 1 Master and up to 15 slaves on a LIN bus.
-The communication between Master and Slaves happens through a fixed frame structure initiated by the master always.
+LIN Protocol: LIN stands for Local Interconnect Network; it is a serial communication and low-cost protocol for various low-speed and non-critical electronic applications in an automobile.
+It is a master-slave type of communication-based on a polling strategy (like UART) and it is half-duplex or one-way communication at a given time.
+There is 1 Master and up to 15 slaves on a LIN bus.
+The communication between the Master and Slaves happens through a fixed frame structure initiated by the master always.
 The slave/(s) respond to the header accordingly.
-It is important to note that, sometimes the master can respond to its own header.
+It is important to note that, sometimes the master can respond to its header.

 CAN Protocol: CAN stands for Controller Area Network, which is a serial communication protocol supporting distributed real-time control with a very high level of security and efficiency.
 It is a broadcast type of protocol, in which the concept of ‘Master’ and ‘Slave’ is not present.
 The communication between nodes happens in a fixed frame structure.
 Any device/node having an update over a specific activity from any application could transmit the corresponding frame and every other device/node on the bus could read this frame and respond to it correspondingly.
 During such a situation, conflict on the bus is inevitable.
 This is resolved by ‘bit-wise arbitration’.

 FlexRay Protocol: FlexRay is a fault-tolerant, deterministic, and high-speed automotive networking serial communication protocol.
 The fundamental idea of designing the FlexRay protocol was to meet the high-speed requirements of various applications in an automobile.
-Even in this protocol, there are multiple nodes trying to communicate and there is no master slave concept present.
+Even in this protocol, multiple nodes are trying to communicate and there is no master-slave concept present.
 Each node is given a specific time during which the communication happens.
 A fixed frame structure is used to communicate between the nodes.

 Now, let us look at the similarities and differences between these three protocols.